 The medication has a half-life of 2.5 to 3.3 hours which means that the drug will stay in your system for around 24 hours.

-Acyclovir is also available as a cream to heal cold sores.
+Acyclovir is also available as a cream to treat cold sores.

-Although many doctors still prescribe acyclovir, valacyclovir is preferred for long-term management of HSV.
+Although many doctors still prescribe acyclovir, valacyclovir is preferable for long-term management of HSV.

 Valacyclovir (valaciclovir) has been around since the 1990s.
 It is a pro-drug, which means it converts into its active form once inside the body.
 The active ingredient of valacyclovir is acyclovir.